oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/pitcairn-islands.md

 18 years of age; universal with three years residency

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by UK High Commissioner to New Zealand and Governor (nonresident) of the Pitcairn Islands Iona THOMAS (since 9 August 2022)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by UK High Commissioner to New Zealand and Governor (nonresident) of the Pitcairn Islands Iona THOMAS (since 9 August 2022)
-- `head of government`: Mayor and Chairman of the Island Council Simon YOUNG (since 1 January 2023)
+- `政府首腦`: Mayor and Chairman of the Island Council Simon YOUNG (since 1 January 2023)
-- `cabinet`: none
+- `内閣`: none
-- `elections/appointments`: the monarchy is hereditary; governor and commissioner appointed by the monarch; island mayor directly elected by majority popular vote for a 3-year term; election last held on 9 November 2022 (next to be held no later than December 2025)
+- `選舉/任命`: the monarchy is hereditary; governor and commissioner appointed by the monarch; island mayor directly elected by majority popular vote for a 3-year term; election last held on 9 November 2022 (next to be held no later than December 2025)
-- `election results`: Simon YOUNG elected mayor and chairman of the Island Council; Island Council vote - NA
+- `選舉結果`: Simon YOUNG elected mayor and chairman of the Island Council; Island Council vote - NA

 ### 立法部門
-- `description`: direcunicameral Island Council: 10 seats; (7 members -- 5 councilors, the mayor, and the deputy mayor elected by popular vote -- and 3 ex officio non-voting members; the councilors and the deputy mayor serve 2-year terms, the mayor serves a 3-year term, and the administrator is appointed by the governor for an indefinite term)
+- `描述`: direcunicameral Island Council: 10 seats; (7 members -- 5 councilors, the mayor, and the deputy mayor elected by popular vote -- and 3 ex officio non-voting members; the councilors and the deputy mayor serve 2-year terms, the mayor serves a 3-year term, and the administrator is appointed by the governor for an indefinite term)
-- `elections`: last held on 6 November 2019 (next to be held in - NA)
+- `選舉`: last held on 6 November 2019 (next to be held in - NA)
-- `election results`: percent of vote - NA; seats - independent 5; composition - men 4, women 6, percent of women 60%
+- `選舉結果`: percent of vote - NA; seats - independent 5; composition - men 4, women 6, percent of women 60%
 **note**:  the Council includes 5 councilors, the mayor, and the deputy mayor (who are elected by popular vote) and 3 ex officio non-voting members -- the administrator, who serves as both the head of government and the representative of the governor of Pitcairn Islands, the governor, and the deputy governor

 ### 司法部門
-- `highest court(s)`: Pitcairn Court of Appeal (consists of the court president, 2 judges, and the Supreme Court chief justice, an ex-officio member); Pitcairn Supreme Court (consists of the chief justice and 2 judges); note - appeals beyond the Pitcairn Court of Appeal are referred to the Judicial Committee of the Privy Council (in London)
+- `最高法院`: Pitcairn Court of Appeal (consists of the court president, 2 judges, and the Supreme Court chief justice, an ex-officio member); Pitcairn Supreme Court (consists of the chief justice and 2 judges); note - appeals beyond the Pitcairn Court of Appeal are referred to the Judicial Committee of the Privy Council (in London)
-- `judge selection and term of office`: all judges of both courts appointed by the governor of the Pitcairn Islands on the instructions of the British monarch through the Secretary of State; all judges can serve until retirement, normally at age 75
+- `法官遴選和任期`: all judges of both courts appointed by the governor of the Pitcairn Islands on the instructions of the British monarch through the Secretary of State; all judges can serve until retirement, normally at age 75
-- `subordinate courts`: Magistrate's Court
+- `下級法院`: Magistrate's Court

 ### 政黨
 none